josephlilleberg/obsidian-letterboxd-plus/README.md

 ### 1. Getting Started: Letterboxd+ Setup

 1. Download the ZIP file containing the `Letterboxd+` system and CSS snippets.
-	- The `Letterboxd+` folder contains the core tracking system.o style the apperance.
+	- The `Letterboxd+` folder contains the core tracking system.
 	- The `snippets` folder includes the required CSS files that style the appearance and layout of the system.

-2. The `Letterboxd+` folder can be placed anywhere within your vault and it should work seamlessly out of the box without any additional setup.
+2. The `Letterboxd+` folder can be placed anywhere within your vault and should work seamlessly out of the box without any additional setup.

-3. The `snippets` folder should contain 3 css files:
-	- `Letterboxd.css`
-	- `MCL Multi Column.css`
-	- `MCL Wide Views.css`

-> The latter two files — MCL Multi Column.css and MCL Wide Views.css — are part of the [Modular CSS Layout (MCL)](https://github.com/efemkay/obsidian-modular-css-layout) system by **efemkay**.
+3. The `snippets` folder contains 3 css files.
+Two of the files — MCL Multi Column.css and MCL Wide Views.css — are part of the [Modular CSS Layout (MCL)](https://github.com/efemkay/obsidian-modular-css-layout) collection by **efemkay**.
->

 > 📘 For a clear walkthrough on setting up CSS snippets, refer to the [official Obsidian documentation](https://help.obsidian.md/snippets).

 ---